Gamera vs. Barugon: Plot

 Six months after the events of Gamera, the Giant Monster, a meteorite collides with the Z Plan rocket and frees Gamera, who returns to Earth and attacks Kurobe Dam in Japan.
 Ichiro, a World War II veteran, sends Kawajiri, Onodera, and his brother Keisuke, to the island of New Guinea to retrieve an opal he once found and hid in a cave.
 Despite warnings from the local villagers, the trio find and locate the opal, but Kawajiri dies from a fatal scorpion sting.
 Keisuke is betrayed by Onodera and nearly killed.
 Keisuke is rescued by the locals and tells one of them, Karen, about the opal they found.
 Karen reveals that the alleged "opal" is not really a jewel, and convinces Keisuke to take her to Japan to retrieve it.

-En route back to Japan, Onodera accidentally leaves the opal exposed to an infrared light.
+En route to Japan, Onodera accidentally leaves the opal exposed to an infrared light.
 The heat incubates the opal - revealed to be an egg - and a lizard, Barugon, hatches.
 Upon arriving to Kobe Harbor, the ship is suddenly destroyed.
 Ichiro finds Onodera, who tells him that Keisuke and Kawajiri died in the jungle.
 Having grown to immense size, Barugon surfaces from the harbor and proceeds to attack.
 While debating how to recover the opal, which he still believes to be aboard the sunken ship, Onodera inadvertently blurts out that he killed his two companions and then murders both Ichiro and his wife to cover up his crime.
 Barugon's rainbow ray attracts Gamera and the two battle in Osaka.
 However, Barugon freezes Gamera in place.
 Keisuke and Karen find Onodera, subdue him, and leave him tied up in his home.
 Keisuke and Karen suggest a plan to the defense ministry by using a huge diamond to lure Barugon into a lake to drown.

 The plan fails due to the diamond's insufficient radiation.
 Another attempt by irradiating the diamond with additional infrared radiation almost succeeds, until Onodera interferes and steals the gem.
 However, both he and the diamond are devoured by Barugon.
 Keisuke discovers that mirrors are not affected by Barugon's rainbow ray, so the military devises a plan to reflect its own rainbow emanation back with a giant mirror.
-Barugon is wounded, but realizing its mistake, refuses to shoot another rainbow.
+Barugon is wounded, but realizing its mistake, does not shoot another rainbow.
 Gamera thaws out and attacks Barugon once again.
 After battling, Gamera drowns Barugon in Lake Biwa, then flies away.
 Keisuke mourns over the events caused by his greed, believing he is now alone.
 However, Karen holds his hand and tells him he is not alone.